 - Ensuring access to clean water and safe toilets for all

 - Ensuring separate toilets for girls in schools

 - Promoting awareness and education against all sorts of taboos and harmful cultural practices against menstruation

 - Including menstruation education in schools

-One of the primary reasons why issues related to menstruation are excluded from education, policy, and decision-making is the stigma associated with menstruation.
-The topic of menstruation is dealt with silence, shame, and taboo.
+The primary reason why menstruation is excluded from education, policy, and decision-making is the stigma associated with it.
+The topic is dealt with silence, shame, and taboo.
 To destigmatize menstruation, it’s very important to normalize menstruation, engage in conversation about menstruation, and create proper awareness about menstruation.

 Menstruation Advocacy and Education

 Advocacy is a great tool for bringing policy and legislation changes to ensure better menstrual equity.
 Reaching out to local representatives, petitioning, or lobbying are important ways in making sure our legislators prioritize period poverty and period education.
 Many feminine organizations all over the world are working on advocacy, research, awareness, access, and distribution of menstruation products.
 Supporting and following their work is a great way to start menstruation advocacy.
 Educating the communities about the scientific aspects of menstruation health and management and the importance of eradicating all superstition and stigma surrounding menstruation will have a ripple effect across generations in ensuring better menstruation equity.